Former Italian prime minister Berlusconi ‘diagnosed with leukaemia’

 Mr Berlusconi, 86, had been admitted to Milan’s San Raffaele hospital on Wednesday with heart problems and shortness of breath.

+The cancer diagnosis was first reported by the Italian daily Corriere della Sera, and Reuters later said this was confirmed by a source close to the matter.

+“I spoke this morning with Professor Zangrillo (Berlusconi’s personal doctor) and he told me that Berlusconi spent a quiet night, his condition is stable,” deputy prime minister Antonio Tajani from Mr Berlusconi’s Forza Italia party told state TV station Rai.

-The three-time premier has had a series of health problems in recent years, most recently recovering from Covid in 2020.
+The three-time prime minister of Italy has had a series of health problems in recent years, most recently recovering from Covid in 2020.

+He has also had a pacemaker for years, underwent heart surgery to replace an aortic valve in 2016 and has overcome prostate cancer.

 His Forza Italia party is a key component of prime minister Giorgia Meloni’s conservative coalition.